Sunday, November 16, 2008

 Focus.
 Power Animal.
 Unleash the power animal.

-I dreamt of the plains last night
+I dreamt of the plains last night I felt the earth beneath my hooves

 I felt the dust fly into my nostrils